theoddora/Interview_Prep/System Design/99_Glossary.md

 ## Client
 A process sending requests to a server

-> Response Time = Latency + Processing Time

-**Response Time**: The time difference between the client sending the request and receiving the response.

-**Latency**: The time the request has to wait before it is processed.

-**Processing Time**: The time it takes to process the request

-**Throughput**: The number of requests processed per second by the application

 **Data Freshness**:
 1. Real-Time
 : A stock trader sitting at home needs the data to be real-time because a delay in